Robert H. Goddard: "A Correction"

 Forty-nine years after its editorial mocking Goddard, on July 17, 1969—the day after the launch of Apollo 11—The New York Times published a short item under the headline "A Correction".
 The three-paragraph statement summarized its 1920 editorial and concluded:

 Further investigation and experimentation have confirmed the findings of Isaac Newton in the 17th Century and it is now definitely established that a rocket can function in a vacuum as well as in an atmosphere.
 The Times regrets the error.

 First liquid-fueled flight

-Goddard began considering liquid propellants, including hydrogen and oxygen, as early as 1909.
+The rocket equation indicates that the lighter a rocket's structure is, the greater its final velocity will be, as more of its mass can consist of the propellants.
+Goddard strove to reduce the mass of his rockets (total mass minus propellant mass).
+Liquid propellants would enable the combustion chambers to be smaller and lighter.
+He began considering liquid propellants, including hydrogen and oxygen, as early as 1909.
 He knew that hydrogen and oxygen was the most efficient fuel/oxidizer combination.
-Liquid hydrogen was not readily available in 1921, however, and he selected gasoline as the safest fuel to handle.
+However, liquid hydrogen was not readily available in 1921, when he abandoned solid fuel, and he selected gasoline as the safest, cheapest fuel to handle.

 First static tests

 Robert Goddard, bundled against the cold weather of March 16, 1926, holds the launching frame of his most notable invention—the first liquid-fueled rocket.

 Goddard began experimenting with liquid oxidizer, liquid fuel rockets in September 1921, and successfully tested the first liquid propellant engine in November 1923.
 It had a cylindrical combustion chamber, using impinging jets to mix and atomize liquid oxygen and gasoline.

 In 1924–25, Goddard had problems developing a high-pressure piston pump to send fuel to the combustion chamber.
 He wanted to scale up the experiments, but his funding would not allow such growth.
 He decided to forgo the pumps and use a pressurized fuel feed system applying pressure to the fuel tank from a tank of inert gas, a technique that is still used today.
 The liquid oxygen, some of which evaporated, provided its own pressure.

 On December 6, 1925, he tested the simpler pressure feed system.
 He conducted a static test on the firing stand at the Clark University physics laboratory.
 The engine successfully lifted its own weight in a 27-second test in the static rack.
 It was a major success for Goddard, proving that a liquid fuel rocket was possible.
 The test moved Goddard an important step closer to launching a rocket with liquid fuel.

 Goddard conducted an additional test in December, and two more in January 1926.
 After that, he began preparing for a possible launch of the rocket system.